ibrahimasorydiallo1/RAG-Based-AI-Assistant-LangChain/README.md

-# RAG-Based-AI-Assistant
+# RAG-Based-AI-Economics Assistant
-This is a RAG (Retrieval-Augmented Generation) AI assistant.
+This is a RAG (Retrieval-Augmented Generation) AI assistant based on Economics.
 RAG systems combine document search with AI chat - they can answer questions about our specific documents by finding relevant information and using it to generate responses.
 Think of it as: ChatGPT that knows about OUR documents and can answer questions about them.

 ## Target Audience

 I had the opportunity to complete this project in order to validate my 1st module in my learning journey with Ready Tensor AI: https://www.readytensor.ai/

 This project is addressed also to other students who are striving to become one of best in this field.
-It is also addressed to recruiters as I am looking for an intership to get my degree.
+It is also addressed to recruiters as I am looking for an internship to get my degree.

 ## 🎯 What we'll build